eh3rrera/ocpj8-notes/01.Java-Class-Design/2-Implement inheritance including-visibility-modifiers-and-composition.md

 }
 ````

-Favoring composition over inheritance is a popular object oriented design principle that helps to create flexible and maintainable code.
+Favoring composition over inheritance is a popular object-oriented design principle that helps to create flexible and maintainable code.
 For example, composition facilitates testing.
 If one class is composed of another class, you can easily create a mock object representing the composed class.